 Tenor Cornelius Johnson has performed throughout Asia, the Caribbean, Europe and the United States.
 Mr. Johnson’s repertoire includes classical, musical theater, opera and sacred music, with a voice described as “expressive and soaring.”
 (The Post Standard, NY) Operatic performances have included roles in Carmen, Djamileh, Don Pasquale, La Bohème, Porgy and Bess, and The Magic Flute, with Chautauqua Opera, Houston Grand Opera, La Scala in Milan, Los Angeles Opera, Opera Bastille in Paris, Lyric Opera of Chicago’s “Opera in The Neighborhoods”, Opera Theater of St. Louis, San Diego Opera, San Francisco Opera, South Shore Opera of Chicago, and Teatro Real in Madrid, Spain.
 A proponent of new works and works by African-American composers, Cornelius has been seen in Harriet Tubman: When I Crossed That Line to Freedom, by Nkeiru Okoye, The Poet by Steven Allen and Troubled Island by William Grant Still.
 He performed in Chicago Opera Theater’s world premier of Freedom Ride by Dan Shore and in another world premiere, A Sovereign Pout: Le Tumulte Noir of Josephine Baker by composer Renee Baker, with the African-American Network of the Chicago Symphony Orchestra.
 Festival appearances include Ravinia (IL), Yachats (OR), and Chicago’s Gospel Fest, and the opening weekend of the Jay Pritzker Pavilion at Millennium Park in Chicago; concerts at Atlanta’s Symphony Center, Chicago’s Symphony Center, the Chicago Cultural Center, the Schomburg Center for Research in Black Culture (NYC), and the Smithsonian Institution (DC); with the Sydney, Racine, and Waukegan symphonies and with members of the Tokyo Philharmonic.
 A native of Chicago, Mr. Johnson is an alumnus of Morehouse College and Northwestern University.
 He is an Assistant Professor of Music at Olive-Harvey College in Chicago.

 Randolph Johnson, a native Chicagoan, has received excellent reviews for his portrayal of Horse in Kokandy’s Full Monty, and Blood in ETA’s production of Every Night When The Sun Goes Down and received BTAA nomination for the role of Cousin Acey in The Clara Ward Story.
 Other performances include playing Amonasro, Aida’s father, in Bailiwick’s Aida and Mitch Mahoney in The Noble Fools Theater’s The 25th Annual Putnam County Spelling Bee; Philmore in Pegasus Players’ production of Jitney (BTAA’s award for Best Ensemble).
 Other Chicago credits include: Booker T. Washington in Ragtime (Jeff Award for “Best Production”) with Porchlight Music Theater & Big Noise Theater; Bailiwick’s Kiss of the Spiderwoman a Newt Lee in Parade which both received Jeff Citations.
 He was a featured vocalist for Max Roach Trio and U of I Black Chorus, and Chicago Chamber Opera.
-He has a BS and MS in Music Education (vocal/instrumental) from the University of Illinois (Urbana).
+He is a James Scholar with a Masters in Music Ed. (vocal/instrumental) from the University of Illinois.

 In a city (Chicago) brimming with classic blues and jazz divas, Lynne Jordan stands apart.
 Not only do her soaring vocals dip into blues, jazz, funk, rock, and even country but her bawdy personality has won over crowds.
 The late Chicago film critic Roger Ebert declared her his “favorite diva.”
 Backed by her sizzling band The Shivers, Jordan developed into a Chicago institution, playing jazz and blues clubs, The Chicago Bluesfest, swanky lounges and even the charity circuit throughout the country.
 She brought her special brand of storytelling, raw humor, and performance to Chicago, New York, and Atlanta with her sold-out show, A Musical Tribute to Nina Simone.